markround/nkp-cluster-cleaner/README.md

   --debug                Enable debug mode
   --prefix TEXT          URL prefix for all routes (e.g., /foo for
                          /foo/clusters)
+  --grace TEXT           Grace period for newly created clusters (e.g., 1d,
+                         4h, 2w, 1y).
+Clusters younger than this will be
+                         excluded from the web UI.
   --redis-password TEXT  Redis password for authentication --redis-username TEXT  Redis username for authentication --redis-db INTEGER     Redis database number (default: 0)